-Two complete crew stations are provided with dual controls including control columns, adjustable rudder pedals, and brakes.
+Two complete crew stations are provided in the Citation CJ1+ with dual controls including control columns, adjustable rudder pedals, and brakes.
 The crew seats are fully adjustable and include five-point restraint harnesses.
 The emergency oxygen system provides two diluter demand masks for the crew members.

-Electroluminescent panels, instrument floodlights, and bluewhite background lighting illuminate all cockpit instruments and switches.
+Electroluminescent panels, instrument floodlights, and blue-white background lighting illuminate all cockpit instruments and switches.
 Overhead map lights and floodlights are also provided.
-The pitot-static system includes three heated pitot sources and six heated static sources.
+Monorail sunvisors are standard.
+The pitot-static system includes two heated pitot sources and four heated static sources.
 Independent sources are used to drive the pilot's and copilot's flight instruments.